Active Part-Time Faculty

 As an orchestral musician, Michael has performed with the Los Angeles Opera, Oregon Symphony, Pacific Northwest Ballet and the Northwest Sinfonietta, among many others.
 Since moving to Santa Barbara with his wife, fellow violist, Helen Callus, Michael has joined the Santa Barbara Symphony, Santa Barbara Chamber Orchestra, and Opera Santa Barbara.
 Currently, he is the solo violist in Cirque du Soleil's production, "IRIS" at the Kodak Theatre in Hollywood.

 A Santa Barbara native, Kathryn Mendenhall has given solo and chamber music performances across New York, Eastern Europe, Italy, Korea, and Indonesia.
 An avid supporter of new music, Kathryn was a long-time member of the Illustrious Theatre Orchestra, a composer-performer ensemble dedicated solely to the performance of modern and new works.
 Over the years, she’s performed for both Lynn Harrell and Yo Yo Ma, and studied primarily under Ben Hong, Bongshin Ko, and Daniel Rothmuller and Geoffrey Rutkowski.
+Locally, Kathryn serves as a Teaching Artist for the Incredible Children Arts Network and the Musical Mentor Coordinator, bridging Westmont & iCAN.
 She holds bachelors in both Music Performance and Physics from Cal State University, Fullerton, and a masters from UC Santa Barbara.

 Jim Mooy currently teaches trumpet lessons at Westmont College.
 He holds music and education degrees from U.C.L.A.
 (B.A. and M.A.).
 His trumpet performance studies have been with Jimmy Valves, Ron Thompson, Tony Plog, and Mario Guarnerri.
 A Music Academy of the West Alumnus, he has toured the U.S. and Japan as a professional trumpet player.